 - 1 teaspoon allspice

 - In a medium bowl, add the pumpkin, milk, egg, vegetable oil, and vinegar.
 Mix well to combine

 - In a separate bowl, combine flour, sugar, baking powder, baking soda, cinnamon, allspice, ginger, and salt.
 Mix well.

 - Add the dry ingredients to the pumpkin mixture, stirring to combine.
 Let the batter rest for 5 to 10 minutes.
 It should start to look bubbly, which is the vinegar reacting to the baking soda.

-- Using a ⅓ cup measuring cup, scoop pancake batter and pour onto griddle.
-Allow to cook for about 1 ½ to 2 minutes, or until first side is golden brown.
+- Using a ⅓ cup measuring cup, scoop pancake batter and pour onto the griddle.
+Allow to cook for about 1 ½ to 2 minutes, or until the first side is golden brown.
 Flip the pancake and cook for an additional 1 ½ to 2 minutes, or until it is golden brown and cooked through.
 Cooking times may vary depending on your cooking surface.
 The best indicator is an even golden-brown pancake.
 If you are still uncertain, cut one pancake in half to check that it is cooked all the way through.

 - Serve warm, with butter and maple syrup.
 Add chopped toasted pecans to complete the dish.